Glacor/KeepTxt/README.md

     chmod +x install.sh
     ./install.sh

-Answer two questions and the installer creates a notebook in your home directory.
+Answer three questions and the installer creates a notebook in your home directory.
 You can change the notebook location, default editor, and whether to use secure empty in ~/.keeptxt/keeptxt.conf.
-Finally, move the keeptxt executable somewhere within your path if you don't install it for all users.
+Finally, move the kt executable somewhere within your path if you don't install it for all users.

 **Usage**